YangLi5/COMP7200BlockchainLab/README.md

 # COMP7200BlockchainLab
 # This is a Group Project for blcokchain.
-# Members: Yang Li,Junyan Guo, Chenhao Jiang,
+# Members: Yang Li, Junyan Guo, Chenhao Jiang, Siming Li